psilvaricardo/Apache-Kafka/library-events-producer/README.md

 ## Setting Up Kafka
 - https://github.com/dilipsundarraj1/kafka-for-developers-using-spring-boot/blob/master/SetUpKafka.md

-## Key Concepts, Useful Resources & Links
+# Key Concepts, Useful Resources & Links

+## KafKa Producer related terminology

 - **Kafka Topic:** A Topic is an **Entity** in Kafka, and it has a name.
 (A quick analogy is to think of Topic as a Table in a Data Base).
 Topics in general live inside the Kafka Broker.
 Kafka client uses the topic name to produce and consume messages.
 The Producer will use the topic name to produce a message.
 - **Partitions:** Partitions is where actually the message is located inside the topic.
 Each topic in general can have one or more partitions.
 Each partition is an ordered, immutable sequence of records.
 That means once a record is produced, it cannot be changed at all.
 Each record as a number associated with a number called Offset.
 An offset is generated when a record is published to the topic.
 Offsets play an important role when it comes to consumers.
 Each partition is independent of each other and that's why you will see the offset in both of those partitions.
 Ordering is guaranteed only at the partition level.